List of Welsh inventions and discoveries: 1880 – Women in medicine, social reform

 Frances Elizabeth Hoggan (née Morgan; 20 December 1843 – 5 February 1927) was a Welsh doctor and the first British woman to receive a doctorate in medicine from any university in Europe.
 She was also a pioneering medical practitioner, researcher and social reformer and the first female doctor to be registered in Wales.
 She and her husband opened the first husband-and-wife medical practice in Britain.

 Following her graduation, Frances did post-graduate work at top medical schools in Vienna, Prague and Paris before returning to Britain.
 She spent several years as a medical practitioner working with Elizabeth Garrett Anderson at the New Hospital for Women in London.
 She also helped to found the National Health Society with Elizabeth Blackwell in 1871.
 Its purpose was to "promote health amongst all classes of the population."

 1884 – Legalising cremation

-Doctor William Price (1800-1893) cremated his son on a Llantrisant hilltop following his death, which was considered blasphemous at the time.
-Whilst in court, Price noted that whilst cremation was not legal in the UK, it was also not illegal.
-This led to the Cremation Act of 1902.
+Doctor William Price (1800–1893) cremated his son on a Llantrisant hilltop following his death, which was considered blasphemous at the time.
+While in court, Price noted that while cremation was not legal in the UK, it was also not illegal.
+This led to the Cremation Act 1902.
 Today, a statue still stands of Price in the town of Llantrisant.